15 Best Small Towns in Ohio: A Guide to Charming Destinations

 With a vibrant arts scene, visitors can explore galleries and studios, such as Riverside Artist Gallery, and attend events like the monthly First Fridays, which showcase local artists and businesses.

-Explore the Tipp City Historic District, Canal Lock Park, Tipp City Roller Mill, Tipp City Aquatic Center, and more
+Explore the Tipp City Historic District, Canal Lock Park, Tipp City Roller Mill, and More

 Located in Miami County, Tipp City is a charming small town that offers both natural beauty and historic architecture.
 With a population of around 10,000, Tipp City is the perfect place for those who love the charm of a small town without sacrificing modern amenities.